-Getting your online business up and running requires a bit of planning and know-how to ensure you can meet your customer's expectations.
+Getting your online business up and running requires planning and know-how to ensure you can meet your customer's expectations.
 Here are some key things to think about:

-SSL Certificate (https)
+SSSL Certificate (https)

-this ensures that all sensitive communications on your e-commerce site occur through a secure channel - and away from hackers who may try to intercept it.
+This ensures that all sensitive communications on your e-commerce site occur through a secure channel - and away from hackers who may try to intercept it.
 If your site is processing extremely sensitive data, such as credit cards, a higher-level SSL certificate is needed